Developing and supporting the grassroots game in Sussex since 1882...

 In June 2015, work to transform the grass pitch into a 3G Artificial Turf Pitch began.
 This work was completed 65 days later, on the 2 September 2015, and was officially opened a few weeks later by the then FA Chairman, Greg Dyke.
 The installation represented a major investment in facilities, and has already made a huge impact on income.

 In late 2015, additional solar panels were installed on the roof of the main stand, generating further income and contributing to power generation.
 This power has been put to good use, with the installation in January 2016, of new ‘state of the art’ LED floodlights, which have saved considerable power usage.

 In mid-2017, a new structure was proposed and adopted, which removed ‘the Council’ as a body and replaced it with ‘County Members’ and a series of Working Committees, designed to run football matters more effectively, leaving the Board of Directors to run finance, personnel and strategy.
 It is also hoped that the new structure will be more inclusive and help attract new members.

-The Stadium, 3G pitch and new floodlights, all contribute to the vital additional income to the Sussex County FA, and are appreciated by current users, which include Lancing FC (Southern Combination FL), Horsham FC (Bostik / Isthmian FL), Brighton & Hove Albion FC Women (FA Women’s Super League 2), and the Sussex Disability FL.
+The Stadium, 3G pitch and new floodlights, all contribute to the vital additional income to the Sussex County FA, and are appreciated by current users, which include Lancing FC (Southern Combination FL), Horsham FC (Bostik / Isthmian FL) and the Sussex Disability FL.

 Today, the Sussex County FA is considered by many to be a forward-thinking, dynamic, reliable and modern County Football Association, with strong links to Brighton & Hove Albion, senior clubs, leagues and grassroots football, as well as local authorities, businesses, charities and other stakeholders.